microsoft/VerifiedIDJumpStart/docs/03-process/one-page-flow.md

----
-title: Verified ID Operational Flow for Sensitive Actions
+# Verified ID Operational Flow for Sensitive Actions
-description: |

 This document describes how Microsoft Entra Verified ID can be used as a reusable identity verification control across onboarding, sensitive access requests, risk-based enforcement, and helpdesk recovery scenarios.
 The flow demonstrates how a single verification pattern (VID Check Phase) can be invoked at multiple trust boundaries to reduce fraud, impersonation, and social engineering risk.
 ---

 ## Overview